SebastianTroy/CppEasySerDes/README.md

 Each type needs to have a `Serialiser` specialisation.
 This step is identical to supporting non-polymorphic types.

-If a specialisation already exists (e.g. your type has nlohmann::json's own `to_json` and `from_json` support, or is a container) then you don't need to define your own specialisation.
+If a specialisation already exists (e.g. your type has nlohmann::json's own `to_json` and `from_json` support, or satisfies `std::ranges::range<T>`) then you don't need to define your own specialisation.

 ````C++
 template <>